jfgreen/jfgreen.uk/content/why-data-engineering.md

 +++
-title = "The value and opportunity of Data Engineering " description = "What is data engineering, why is it valuable, and where are its exciting frontiers?" category = "Data" tags = ["data engineering"] date = 2020-02-02 draft=true
+title = "The value and opportunity of Data Engineering " description = "What is data engineering, why is it valuable, and what makes it interesting?" category = "Data" tags = ["data engineering"] date = 2020-02-16
 +++

 A few years ago a colleague of mine explained to me how, when asked about his